i-am-grub/MultiGP_Toolkit/README.md

 - Set the newly pulled round as the active heat
 - Automatically upload marshaled race info

-Please note:
+> [!IMPORTANT]
-- The name of the class needs to match the MultiGP race.
+>- The name of the class needs to match the MultiGP race.
 This is only required when using the Automatic ZippyQ Tools.
-- If you set up points in RotorHazard's race format, they will also be transfered to MultiGP
-- This setting is **NOT** influenced by the [MultiGP Race](https://github.com/i-am-grub/MultiGP_Toolkit#multigp-race-selector) or [RotorHazard Class](https://github.com/i-am-grub/MultiGP_Toolkit#rotorhazard-class-selector) selectors
-- If a pilot is not in the RotorHazard system and is needed in the race setup, they will automatially be imported
-    - Please see Notes under [Import Pilots](https://github.com/i-am-grub/MultiGP_Toolkit#import-pilots-button)

-When using this feature make sure the following ***RotorHazard Class*** settings are properly set:
+>When using this feature make sure the following ***RotorHazard Class*** settings are properly set:
-- `Rounds`: Should be set to 1
+>- `Rounds`: Should be set to 1
-- `Advance Heat`: Should be set to `Never`
+>- `Advance Heat`: Should be set to `Never`
-    - If set to `Always` or `After All Rounds`, the RotorHazard will try to advance the heat before the next ZippyQ round is imported.
+>    - If set to `Always` or `After All Rounds`, the RotorHazard will try to advance the heat before the next ZippyQ round is imported.
-    - If this setting is active, the heat will be autoadvanced to to imported heat even with the setting set to `Never`
+>    - If this setting is active, the heat will be autoadvanced to to imported heat even with the setting set to `Never`

+> [!TIP]
+>- If you set up points in RotorHazard's race format, they will also be transfered to MultiGP
+>- This setting is **NOT** influenced by the [MultiGP Race](https://github.com/i-am-grub/MultiGP_Toolkit#multigp-race-selector) or [RotorHazard Class](https://github.com/i-am-grub/MultiGP_Toolkit#rotorhazard-class-selector) selectors
+>- If a pilot is not in the RotorHazard system and is needed in the race setup, they will automatially be imported
+>    - Please see Notes under [Import Pilots](https://github.com/i-am-grub/MultiGP_Toolkit#import-pilots-button)

 #### ZippyQ round number (Integer)

 Set the round number ZippyQ will use when using `Import ZippyQ Round`

+> [!IMPORTANT]
-When using this feature make sure the following ***RotorHazard Class*** settings are properly set:
+>When using this feature make sure the following ***RotorHazard Class*** settings are properly set:
-- `Rounds`: Should be set to 1
+>- `Rounds`: Should be set to 1
-- `Advance Heat`: Should be set to `Never`
+>- `Advance Heat`: Should be set to `Never`
-    - If set to `Always` or `After All Rounds`, the RotorHazard will try to advance the heat before the next ZippyQ round is imported.
+>    - If set to `Always` or `After All Rounds`, the RotorHazard will try to advance the heat before the next ZippyQ round is imported.
-    - If using `Automatic ZippyQ Tools`, the heat will be autoadvanced to to imported heat even with the setting set to `Never`
+>    - If using `Automatic ZippyQ Tools`, the heat will be autoadvanced to to imported heat even with the setting set to `Never`

 #### FPVScores Event UUID (Integer)